On the Spectral Expansion of Monotone Subsets of the Hypercube: Introduction

 \subsection{Open problems}

 Our work leaves two avenues for potential improvement, roughly corresponding to two regimes in the size of the set $A$.
 We discuss each of these directions in turn.

 \paragraph*{Large $A$.} When $\mu(A)\geq \varepsilon$ for some fixed constant $\varepsilon>0$, we establish the tight asymptotic bound $\gamma(H_{A})\gtrsim 1/n$.
 However, this only yields the mixing time bound $t_{\mix}=O_{\varepsilon}(n^{2})$, which does not resolve \Cref{q:n-logn-mixing}.
-In many problems, an $O(n\log n)$ mixing time bound can be obtained by proving a log-Sobolev inequality instead of an $L^{2}$-Poincar\'{e} inequality.
+One way to establish an $O(n\log n)$ mixing time bound would be to prove a log-Sobolev inequality instead of an $L^{2}$-Poincar\'{e} inequality.
 It is plausible that our techniques could be further adapted to establish a log-Sobolev inequality, similar to how we extended the argument of \cite{ding2014mixing} from the discrete setting to the $L^{2}$ setting.
 Are there analogous versions of the directed isoperimetric inequality and the approximate FKG inequality in the log-Sobolev setting?
 We leave these as open questions.

 \paragraph*{Small $A$.} When no additional structure is imposed, the random walk censored to $A$ may mix very slowly if $\mu(A)\ll 1$ (\eg \Cref{ex:torpid-mixing}).
 In many problems of interest, however, $A$ possesses some form of structure, and the goal is to obtain a good bound on the mixing time, aiming for an efficient approximate sampling algorithm.
 For example, when $A$ is a halfspace, \ie defined by $A=\{x\in\zo^{n}:a_{1}x_{1}+\dots+a_{n}x_{n}\geq b\}$ for nonnegative numbers $a_{1},\dots,a_{n},b$, \cite{morris2004random} proves a mixing time bound of $n^{9/2+o(1)}$ which yields a sampling algorithm for 0-1 knapsack solutions.